-They have eight legs, making them look spider-like, and vary in size from about 1mm to 1cm long.
+They have six or eight legs (depending on life stage), making them look spider-like, and vary in size from about 1mm to 1cm long.
 Ticks can look small at first and get bigger and darker as they fill with blood.

 How do I know if my dog has a tick?

 After feeding, ticks are big enough to spot and feel like a small bump on your pet’s skin.
 Run your hands over your dog’s body when you get back from a walk to check for them.
 They tend to attach themselves to areas around a dog’s head, neck, ears and feet.

 Ticks don’t fly or jump, but climb or drop on to your dog’s coat when they brush past them.

 How to remove a tick from a dog